AnandBhaskarx/Divisions-YRF/about/who_are_we/yash_chopra_the_legend/awards_by_films.md

 ## Section Title
 Awards Received by Yash Chopra for His Films

-## Overview
+Overview
-:contentReference[oaicite:0]{index=0} was uniquely distinguished for his cinematic output.
+He was uniquely distinguished for his cinematic output.
 He remains the **only filmmaker in Indian cinema history to have won the National Award six times** and the **only living director of his era to have won the Filmfare Award eight times**.
 His films consistently achieved critical acclaim, commercial success, and cultural impact.

 ---